vanilla-extracts/website/src/index.md

 ## About Me { #about-me }
 I am using she/they pronouns and feminine accords.

-You can find my [writing website](https://writing.charlotte-thomas.me), it's the blog and central place where I gush or vent about my life and from time to time, what I write as well.
+You can find my [writing website here](https://writing.charlotte-thomas.me), it's the writing log exposing, what I write and associated projects.

 You can find me there:
 - [GitHub, as _vanilla-extracts_](https://github.com/vanilla-extracts)